-“I wish you’d told me everything I read on your blog today Adriana,” was the skeleton of an email from someone I spent years running away from because he loved me.
+“I wish you’d told me everything I read on your blog today Adriana,” was the skeleton of an email from someone I spent years running away from because he loved me and wanted a relationship with me.
 It’s not that I couldn’t love him in return, he would have followed me from Sydney to Berlin, across the entire world as I ran away from my own self, just to be with me.
 He signed off the email with, “Now I understand you better.”
 I found it difficult to fathom the thought of giving myself away to somebody again, it made my skin crawl.
 Having suffered by the hands of a boy I loved almost to death, love was just a tantalising game that I never wanted to play again.
 Each time a new guy wanted to get closer to me, I’d go out of my way to make him hate me simply because I hated myself.

 Every time someone new entered my life, I questioned his intentions.
 Not every man I came across was bad but in my eyes there was a dark horse in everyone.
 Anytime they touched or kissed me, I never felt it.
 In private and intimate moments, I wondered if they felt the wall between us or what it felt like to sleep with someone that was dead on the inside.
 No one ever had me again the same way as my first love.

 God forbid anyone told me they were falling for me or gave me too much attention, they never heard from me again.